darknebular/Wrapper_VideoStation/README.md

 3.a) sudo vi ffmpeg41

-----Push I key and then COPY the content of the file called ffmpeg41-wrapper
+----Push I key and then PASTE the content of the file called ffmpeg41-wrapper

 ----ESC key and then write :wq